 Recruiting an apprentice follows all the usual steps to recruit any member of staff, with some additional points:

 - Identify the skills gap or vacancy that you would like to fill and the salary budget.

 - Find an Apprenticeship Standard that would support this workforce need.
-The Staff Apprenticeship Lead can support you with this, but it is helpful for you to have an initial check.
+The Staff Apprenticeship Manager can support you with this, but it is helpful for you to have an initial check.